Estero de Limantour State Marine Reserve, and Drakes Estero State Marine Conservation Area

 a white pelican rests on flat dark blue waters, a few western gulls are off along the horizon

-American white pelican and western gulls in Drakes Estero SMCA. photo © L.J.M.
-McClelland, CC BY-NC 2.0
+American white pelican and western gulls in Drakes Estero SMCA.
+Photo © L.J.M.
+McClelland, CC BY-NC 2.0.

 For centuries, Native American Tribes in California have relied on marine and coastal resources.
 Many Native American Tribes in California continue to regularly harvest marine resources within their ancestral territories and maintain relationships with the coast for ongoing customary uses.
-Point Reyes has a long history of human occupation, including the Coast Miwok whose presence on the peninsula stretches back thousands of years.
+Point Reyes has a long history of human occupation that includes the Coast Miwok, whose presence on the peninsula stretches back thousands of years.
 The traditional Coast Miwok diet consists of several species of fish including halibut and rockfish, and invertebrates such as crabs, clams, mussels, abalone and oysters.
 Kule Loklo, a replica Miwok village run jointly by members of the Coast Miwok and California State Parks, is located near Point Reyes National Seashore's Bear Valley Visitor Center.

-The first European landing in northern California occurred on June 17, 1579 on the southern side of Point Reyes, now known as Drakes Estero, by the Sir Francis Drake Expedition.
-Originally used as a safe harbor for trading vessels, the fertile land soon became home to Spanish settlement during the Missionary period until Mexico gained its independence from Spain in 1821.
-Point Reyes was then used as ranchland and dairy pasture, undergoing several ownership changes until 1962, when it was purchased by the National Park Service for conservation purposes.
-Drakes Bay Oyster Company, a commercial oyster farm, operated in Drakes Bay for more than 100 years and recently closed.
+The Sir Francis Drake Expedition was the first European landing in northern California.
+The expedition landed on June 17, 1579 on the southern side of Point Reyes in an area now known as Drakes Estero.
+Originally used as a safe harbor for trading vessels, the fertile land surrounding the estero soon became home to Spanish settlement during the Missionary period.
+By the time Mexico gained its independence from Spain in 1821, Point Reyes was used mainly as ranchland and dairy pasture.
+The area underwent several more ownership changes until 1962, when it was purchased by the National Park Service for conservation purposes.

-Following this closure, Drakes Estero has undergone extensive restoration efforts to remove oyster racks and other debris from the area.
-This restoration opens the area for eelgrass beds to establish in the space once occupied by the oyster farm.
 An automated lighthouse was installed by the U.S. Coast Guard below the historic Point Reyes Lighthouse in 1975.
-There is now a visitor center open to the public and maintained by the National Park Service.
+There are several visitors centers throughout Point Reyes National Seashore that are open to the public and maintained by the National Park Service.

 Recreation